 His versatility was in evidence on the pages of The New York Times, where Scheerer wrote the weekly College Hockey Report from 2003 to 2005.

 In 1983, ABC Radio News named Scheerer its Reporter-On-The-Road.
 He spent the next 6 globetrotting years reporting on, among other things, “A Night With Charlie Company – With the U.S. Marines in Beirut,” which won a National Headliner Award in 1984.
 He covered the invasion of the Caribbean island of Grenada and its aftermath and returned a year later to update the story.
-In July of 1985, Scheerer was backstage interviewing the Live Aid performers in Philadelphia; a month later he was visiting refugee camps in the deserts of Ethiopia and the Sudan to assess relief efforts.
+In July of 1985, Scheerer was backstage interviewing the Live Aid performers in Philadelphia; a month earlier he was visiting refugee camps in the deserts of Ethiopia and the Sudan to assess relief efforts initiated by USA for Africa’s We Are the World.
 His profile of athlete Wayne Gretzky received the Grand Award at the International Radio Festival for Best Informational Programming.

 As a Correspondent for ABC’s “Good Morning America,” in 1987 and 1988, Scheerer accompanied Billy Joel on his groundbreaking tour of the Glasnost-era Soviet Union, reporting on Russia’s rock scene and Joel’s Moscow performance.